 Medicines were managed by staff who have been trained and deemed competent to do so.
 An induction process was in place for care staff who had been delegated medicine related tasks.
 The impact of training was monitored through team meetings, discussion and annual appraisal.
 Competency assessments were completed annually.
-Refresher training in medicines management was provided in October 2017.
+Training in medicines management and the new monitored dosage system was provided in June and July 2017.
+Training in the management of diabetes and blood glucose monitoring was provided in December 2017.
 In relation to safeguarding, staff advised that they were aware of the regional procedures and who to report any safeguarding concerns to.